Out of equilibrium Phase Diagram of the Quantum Random Energy Model: Estimate of the Out of equilibrium phase diagram within the Forward-Scattering approximation

 \section{Estimate of the Out of equilibrium phase diagram within the Forward-Scattering approximation}

 As discussed in Section~\ref{sec:HS}, the QREM can be mapped to an Anderson model on a hypercube with $\vol=2^N$ sites, labeled by $\sigma^z$ configurations.
-The typical tunneling rate between two configurations depends on their energy and on the Hamming distance $x$ between them ($Nx$ is the minimum number of spin flips which separate the two configurations).
-Since the energy levels are independent, the typical number of configurations of energy $|E|=N \varepsilon$ and at distance $x$ from a given configuration is
+The typical tunneling rate between two configurations depends on their energy and on the Hamming distance $Nx$ between them (the Hamming distance $Nx$ is defined as the minimum number of spin flips which separate the two configurations, with $0<x<1$).
+Since the energy levels are independent, the typical number of configurations of energy $|E|=N \varepsilon$ and at distance $Nx$ from a given configuration is

-Here we estimate the matrix elements $\mathcal{M}(\varepsilon,x)$ between these two configurations by perturbation theory in $\Gamma$, using the FSA.\cite{Laumann2014,Pietracaprina2015} This consists in assuming that the matrix element between two configurations at distance $x$ is given by the product of the matrix elements obtained along the $Nx$ spin flips that connect the two configurations, ignoring ``loopy'' contributions in which spins are flipped twice since they contribute at higher order in perturbation theory.
-Almost all states have energy $\mathcal{O}(\sqrt{N})$, while $E\approx\mathcal{O}(N)$, therefore we take the energy differences appearing in the denominators appearing in the perturbation theory to be $E$.
+Here we estimate the matrix elements $\mathcal{M}(\varepsilon,x)$ between these two configurations by perturbation theory in $\Gamma$, using the FSA.\cite{Laumann2014,Pietracaprina2015,Tarzia2020} This consists in assuming that the matrix element between two configurations at distance $x$ is given by the product of the matrix elements obtained along the $Nx$ spin flips that connect the two configurations, ignoring ``loopy'' contributions in which spins are flipped twice since they contribute at higher order in perturbation theory.
+Almost all states have energy $\mathcal{O}(\sqrt{N})$, while $E\approx\mathcal{O}(N)$, therefore we take the energy differences appearing in the denominators of the preturbative expansion to be $E$.
 Since there are $(N x)!$ such contributions, corresponding to the $(N x)!$ to connect two configurations $Nx$ spin flips away, the resulting matrix element reads

+In the case of non-interacting particles in a disordered potential, the Mott argument for hybridization states that the metal-insulator transition occurs when the number of sites in resonance with a given site $i$ stays finite in the thermodynamic limit.\cite{Bogomolny2018,Nosov2019,Kravtsov2020} Based on the analogy with single particle Anderson localization one can thus characterize the localized phase by the condition (Mott criterion):

+and from this estimate the point at which Many-Body localization of the QREM takes place.

+Analogously, the ergodicity breaking transition can be estimated from the Fermi Golden Rule.\cite{Bogomolny2018,Nosov2019,Kravtsov2020,Faoro2019} In fact the spreading amplitude $\mathcal{N}_\varepsilon(x) |\mathcal{M}(\varepsilon,x) |^2$ quantifies the escape rate of a particle created at a given site $i$.
+When this amplitude is much smaller than the spreading of energy levels due to disorder, then ergodicity is broken: